videolan/x265/doc/reST/cli.rst

 	Sample Aspect Ratio, the ratio of width to height of an individual sample (pixel).
 The user may supply the width and height explicitly or specify an integer from the predefined list of aspect ratios defined in the HEVC specification.
-Default undefined
+Default undefined (not signaled)

 	1. 1:1 (square)
 	2. 12:11